alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/index.md

 {{< include src="charts/roaster_country_hist.html" >}}

+{{< alert >}}
+This strong bias towards coffees roasted in the US means that it is unclear how well our will apply to coffees roasted outside the US.
+In addition, the number of different countries present is very small, and we cannot for example, predict if a coffee from a German roaster would be more or less likely to be highly rated since there are no coffees from German roasters in the dataset.
+{{< /alert >}}

 ### Country of origin

 We will now examine the country of origin for the different coffees: